 Have you ever missed a ‘penalty'?

 More than once… In Helsinki during Swan Lake I had to jump, turning in the air.
 I lost my point of reference, put my foot down badly and landed flat on my face!

 Certainly football fans are very passionate, for them it's a belief, a religion.
 In the theatre there isn't the defiant challenge that you get in football, we're not one against the other.
 Though, right from the beginning, when I dance at La Scala there's always been a kind of stadium atmosphere for my shows.

-In Italy, and abroad, touring with Bolle & Friends to open-air theatres has created an enthusiasm very different to that which you normally see for ballet.
-My ‘ultras’ – the Bollerini who have been following me for over 10 years – have even taken banners into La Scala, and wave small lights.
+In Italy, and abroad, touring with Bolle & Friends to open-air theatres has created an enthusiasm very different to that you normally see for ballet.
+My ‘ultras' – the Bollerini who have been following me for over 10 years – have even taken banners into La Scala, and they wave small lights.
 I like it, it makes the theatre more lively.
-Anyway, the audiences are changing, they’re younger.
+Anyway, the audiences are changing, they're younger.